How to Find the Coordinates of Life?

 Some of you present here today may not have religious faith.
 I certainly respect your choice.
 Even back to the time of Shakyamuni Buddha, a majority of Indians were nonbelievers across the country.
 Although Buddhism is the established religion in Cambodia, other religious followers do exist as everyone has a right to choose their belief.
 For myself, I really respect other religions and welcome dialogues with others to learn from them.
 And I also respect nonbelievers and accept their attitudes toward religions.

 However, I sincerely wish you think more about this issue.
 Once I was in a school, and a student told me that, he felt that he was great because he didn’t follow any religion.
 I told him he better not think in this way because believing in nothing was not something admirable and one should look further into life to find the answer.
 Then he took my advice and after spending some time thinking, he turned to Buddhism.
-So in light of that, I dearly hope each of you have a deep understanding of beliefs and appreciate the strength of beliefs.
+So in light of that, I dearly hope each of you can have a deep understanding of beliefs and appreciate the strength of beliefs.

 Respected Rinpoche, could you explain where life comes from and where it goes after death?
 Thank you.

 If you believe in Buddhism and learn more about Buddhist teaching, you will find the answer.
 As stated in the Surangama Sutra, life does not fall from the empty sky without any cause or condition.
 Nor does it spring up out of the ground for no reason.
 It is the force of karma that causes different forms of life to manifest in this world.
 So from the perspective of Buddhist teachings, the formation of life is rooted in self-attachment, karma and afflictions, all of which have brought us to where we are and will further take us to the next destination.
 Virtuous activities generate your happiness, and unvirtuous activities generate your sufferings.
-Your present life is the result of the past life.
+Your present life is the result of past lives.
 Your next life will be a consequence of this life.
 This is stated in the sutra.
 So if you want to understand the reincarnation of life, you’d better study more about the Buddhist philosophy.

 Hello Rinpoche.
 My questions are what has made you successful, and how have you maintained your success?
 Thank you.